Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ```

 I let AI ask me back — those 5 minutes usually help me:

 - Spot edge cases
 - Choose the right solution
 - Avoid going in the wrong direction

-Tip: Ask, “What should I ask myself before building this feature?”
+> 💡 Tip: Ask the AI, “What questions should I ask myself before building this feature?”

 ---

-### Step 2: Let AI create a detailed plan
+### Step 2: Let AI draft the detailed plan

 Once the direction is clear, I say:

 ```
 "Create a detailed task list for a login feature.
 Each task must include: